sugarcoat/sugarcoat/README.md

 4. Can I use my own template instead of the one that comes with Sugarcoat?

    Yes, you can use your own Handlebars template and partials.
 See the options [`template.layout`](#templatelayout) and [`template.partials`](#templatepartials) for more information.

+5. How do you handle style bleed?

+   For now, you'll need to prefix all your project style selectors with `.sugar-example`.
+In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector).
+It's on the roadmap to have sugarcoat prefix your files for you, and insert them into the head of your generated pattern library accordingly.
+Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).

 # Install #